Damiq-ilishu: Biography

 An outline of the political events can be gleaned from an examination of the year names of the rival kingdoms.
-Rīm-Sîn's year 14 (c.
+Rim-Sîn's year 14 (c.
 1744 BC) records "Year the armies of Uruk, Isin, Babylon, Sutum, Rapiqum, and of Irdanene, the king of Uruk, were smitten with weapons."
 This victory over a grand coalition seems to have awakened in Rīm-Sîn imperial ambitions.
 Damiq-ilišu's year 13 (c.
 1803 BC) records the "Year in which (Damiq-ilišu) built the great city wall of Isin (called) 'Damiq-ilišu-hegal' (Damiq-ilišu is abundance)".
 The holy city of Nippur seems to have been wrestled from the control of Larsa around 1813 BC by Damiq-ilīšu who held it until Rīm-Sîn reclaimed it around 1737 BC, the year he "destroyed Uruk," based upon the dating of documents found there.
 Sin-muballit's year 13 (c.
 1799 BC) is called "Year the troops and the army of Larsa were smitten by weapons."
-Rīm-Sîn's year 25 (c.
+Rim-Sîn's year 25 (c.
 1797 BC) is named "Year the righteous shepherd Rim-Sin with the powerful help of An, Enlil, and Enki seized the city of Damiq-ilišu, brought its inhabitants who had helped Isin as prisoners to Larsa, and established his triumph greater than before."
-This setback seems to have crippled the tottering Isin state enabling Sîn-muballiṭ of Babylon to pillage the city in 1796 BC, during his year 16.
+This setback seems to have crippled the tottering Isin state enabling Sin-muballiṭ of Babylon to pillage the city around 1796 BC, during his year 16.